xemu-project/xemu-website/docs/docs/xmus.md

 xemu allows inserting Xbox Memory Units, aka Memory Cards, in to controller hubs.

-This is done by using a file as the storage medium.
+There is not yet a convenient user interface to do this, but it can be done easily enough with a few short commands in the Monitor.

 ## Creating an XMU image

+Like the virtual hard disk, an XMU is backed by an image file.
 Create an 8 MiB XMU image using one of the following commands, depending on your platform.

 === "Windows"